john-itcsolutions/postgres-db-elastos-blockchains/config/README.md

 `git clone https://github.com/john-itcsolutions/postgres-db-elastos-blockchains.git`

-# As this is forked from Arianitu's github site, the head README.md file applies to building the database only.
+# As this is forked from Arianit.U's github site, the head README.md file applies to building the database only.
 The README.md for postgres-db-elastos-blockchains had to be placed inside the config folder.

 Then: